Find Grad Schools

 • Geotechnical Engineering Technician

 In 2016, there was an estimated number of 74,500 jobs in the United States for Civil Engineering Technician.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 6,600 new jobs for Civil Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+The BLS estimates 7,200 yearly job openings in this field.

 undefined